Sudoku Puzzles

 While I was getting some practice to help me with the next puzzle, Shy Thermopile, I enjoyed solving a bunch of these - here are a few of my favourites.

 Normal sudoku rules apply.
-The numbers outside the grid are the sum of the longest possible thermometer that could be drawn in the grid perpendicular to that edge, with its bulb in the edge cell.
-A solo bulb is not a real thermometer, and in precisely those cases no sum is listed.
-As always, digits in thermometers increase in value along their length away from the bulb.
+The numbers outside the grid are the sum of the longest possible Thermometer that could be drawn in the grid perpendicular to that edge, with its bulb in the edge cell.
+A bulb with no shaft is not a real Thermometer, and in precisely those cases no sum is listed.
+As always, digits in Thermometers increase in value along their length away from the bulb.
 The glyph in the corner of box 5 is a thermometer of 2 cells.
-The shading in some of the edge cells corresponds to the lack of a real thermometer starting in that cell and lack of number outside the grid, it is purely cosmetic.
+The shading in some of the edge cells corresponds to the lack of a real Thermometer starting in that cell and lack of number outside the grid, it is purely cosmetic.

 Difficulty: 2/5-3/5.
 Time: 40-50 minutes.